Home » NCERT Solution Class 12 Chemistry Chapter...

-Adda247 provides NCERT Solutions for Class 12 Chemistry Chapter 16.
-The NCERT Solutions provided here will enhance the concepts of the students, as well as suggest alternative methods to solve particular problems to the teachers.
+Adda247 provides NCERT Solutions for Class 12 Chemistry Chapter 16 named Chemistry in Everyday Life.
+The NCERT Solutions provided here will enhance the concepts of the students, as well as suggest alternative methods to solve particular questions to the teachers as well.

-NCERT Solution of Chemistry Class 12 Chapter 16: Chemistry in everyday life
+NCERT Solution for Class 12 Chemistry Chapter 16

 Class 12 Chemistry Chapter 16 deals with the application of Chemicals and chemical process in daily life.
 The chapter also includes topics related to types of drugs and its categorization like those present in foods, cleansing agents, the beneficial action of different classes of drugs, and drug-target interaction.
 The chapter renders some knowledge about chemicals.

-Key features of NCERT Solutions Class 12 Chemistry
+Key Features of NCERT Solutions for Class 12 Chemistry

 • It provides a complete overview of the chapter.